hrbigelow/mamba/kernel_pseudocode.md

 `[batch, n_groups, dstate, seqlen]` however.
 This has the effect that it groups the dim dimension into n_groups groups.

 How does this work?
-In the default case, we have:
+In the default case, we have (I'm using raw latex since inline math doesn't display correctly):

 ```
 \bar{B}_{bdln} = \Delta_{bld} B_{bnl}